hidny/CuboidNetSolver/docs/AlgorithmExplanation.md

 }
 ```
 ## The first loop
 The first loop in the solveCuboidIntersections function involves going through every possible way the bottom of the Nx1x1 could be matched/attached with a cell in the other cuboid.
 For example, we have 22 possible places to put the bottom of the 5x1x1 cuboid in the 3x2x1 cuboid.
-22 is worst case because it's equal to the area of the 3x2x1 cuboid (and the 5x1x1 cuboid).
+22 is the worst case because it's equal to the area of the 3x2x1 cuboid (and the 5x1x1 cuboid).
 The way I consider the match/attachment configuration unique is by making sure a list of 4 numbers is unique:
-1) the number of cells above the other cuboid and on the same face.
+1) The number of cells above the other cuboid and on the same face.
-1) the number of cells right of the other cuboid and on the same face.
+1) The number of cells right of the other cuboid and on the same face.
-1) the number of cells below the other cuboid and on the same face.
+1) The number of cells below the other cuboid and on the same face.
-1) the number of cells left of the other cuboid and on the same face.
+1) The number of cells left of the other cuboid and on the same face.

 Here's a map of the 3x2x1 cuboid followed by a list of the ways to attach the bottom of the Nx1x1 cuboid.
 I hope that looking a this will give you an idea of what's going on (This is from the output folder):
 ```